Home » Blog » Asia » Myanmar » The Ultimate Myanmar Packing List: What To Wear

 • Memory Card: To capture and keep all your photo memories.

-• E-reader: For those long bus journeys that not always have entertainment directly on the bus.
+• E-reader: For those long bus journeys that do not always have entertainment directly on the bus.

 • Go Pro Camera: I cannot travel without my GoPro which I make a lot of videos with and